-In fact, if you want to be really careful about what to feed your canine friends, you should avoid giving too many sugary foods, which could lead to obesity and dental issues, apart from causing more serious problems, like diabetes mellitus, or sugar diabetes.
+If you want to be careful about what to feed your canine, you should avoid giving them sugary foods altogether.
+These, ice cream included, can lead to obesity and dental issues, apart from causing more serious health problems such as diabetes.

 Can I Give My Dog Ice Cream?
-Answer: No
+Answer: Not Recommended

-If you’ve caved once, chances are you’ll do it again with the “just-this-once” kind of feeling, which of course is never really the case.
-It takes nerves of steel to look into your dog’s large, expressive, sad eyes and deny him or her that treat.
+If you’ve caved once, chances are you’ll do it again and again.
+It takes nerves of steel to look into your dog’s large, expressive, sad eyes and deny them that special treat.
 Anyone who has had a dog knows how difficult this can be.

 Dogs and Dairy

-There is another very good reason not to give your dog any ice cream, and that is lactose intolerance.
+There is another good reason not to give your dog any ice cream.
 Most dogs cannot digest dairy products very well as they are largely lactose intolerant.
-This is due to the presence of lactose, a kind of sugar, found in dairy products.
-It could lead to moderate to severe gastric trouble including diarrhea, which could be fatal in the worst cases.
+This is due to the presence of lactose, a type of sugar, found in dairy products including ice cream.
+It could lead to moderate to severe gastric trouble including diarrhea, which could be fatal in the very worst cases.

-However, if you must give dairy to your dog, then find out which products contain the least amount of lactose and give that.
-For instance, ice cream contains more lactose than cheese, so if your dog likes cheese, then that’s the one dairy product that you could give.
+If you insist on giving dairy to your dog, find out which products contain the least amount of lactose.
+For instance, ice cream contains more lactose than most cheeses.

 Alternative Treats to Ice Cream

-But, if you really cannot meet your dog’s doleful eyes and must give them ice cream, then try the next best alternative – which could be anything from frozen yogurt to specially-made-for-dogs sweet treats.
-Frosty Paws is one such alternative which seems to hit the sweet spot in dogs.
-It’s not readily available everywhere though, and comes in bites and cups.
-Most dogs and their owners seem to love it.
+Try giving your dog the next best alternative.
+This could be anything from frozen yogurt to specially-made-for-dogs sweet treats.
+Frosty Paws is one such product which seems to hit the sweet spot for dogs.
 Then there’s Meltdown Ice Cream Cones which, again, is a favorite and dogs literally lap it up.

-Apart from the ones you can buy off the shelf you could, if you really love your dog, roll up your sleeves and do some cooking.
-Pumpkin is really good for dogs, as it has a lot of fiber, so a vanilla pumpkin pudding, frozen, is something you could whip up for your best friend.
+You could also roll up your sleeves and do some cooking.
+Pumpkin is really good for dogs and it has a lot of fiber.
+A vanilla pumpkin pudding, frozen, is something you could whip up for your best friend.
 This is definitely much better than giving them regular ice cream.

-You must remember that you have to strike that fine balance between pleasing your dog with great treats and watching out for their health.
-Dogs need to be fed foods that aid their digestive system, which is prone to bloating, flatulence and diarrhea.
-This is the reason why ice cream is not the best thing for your dog, it could lead to loose stools.
+Dogs need to be fed foods that aid their digestive system.
+This is basically the biggest reason why ice cream is not the best thing for your dog, and it could lead to loose stools among other gastric issues.

-If your dog eats a lot of ice cream, hopefully it wasn’t chocolate ice cream, because chocolate is poison for dogs and in such a case you need to contact a vet just to be safe.
-What will happen is that your dog will probably be sick for a few days, expect diarrhea and vomiting and general discomfort.
+If your dog ate a lot of ice cream, hopefully it wasn’t a chocolate variety.
+As you know, chocolate is poison for dogs and in such a case you need to contact a vet immediately.
+Your dog will probably be sick for a few days.
+You can expect diarrhea, vomiting and general discomfort.